 Some hearing systems have been programmed with a Reminder indicating that it is time to schedule an appointment.
 Your hearing care professional will check the box below if this feature is activated.

-☐ My Reminder feature is activated.

-My Reminder indicator is a:
+Your Reminder indicator is a:

-□ Speech Indicator ("Make Appointment")
+Speech Indicator (Make Appointment)

 □ Tone Indicator

 The Reminder will occur automatically.
 When you hear the Reminder indicator, please contact your hearing care professional.

 Summary of Settings